DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: DMol Diffusion

-where $\hat{\textbf{p}}^\mathcal{G} = (\hat{\textbf{p}}^X, \hat{\textbf{p}}^E)$ denotes the predicted probability distributions, while \(\textbf{x}_i\) and \(\textbf{e}_{ij}\) represent the one-hot encodings of nodes and edges, respectively.
+The loss we use to train the denoising network differs from that of DiGress in so far that it contains two additional penalties, where $\hat{\textbf{p}}^\mathcal{G} = (\hat{\textbf{p}}^X, \hat{\textbf{p}}^E)$ denotes the predicted probability distributions, while \(\textbf{x}_i\) and \(\textbf{e}_{ij}\) represent the one-hot encodings of nodes and edges, respectively.
 CE stands for the cross-entropy loss, while MSE refers to the mean squared error loss.
 The term \(\text{argmax}(\hat{\textbf{p}}^X)\) equals the class index of highest probability for each node, while \(\text{argmax}(\textbf{X})\) effectively converts the one-hot encoding of each node into its corresponding class index. \(D(\cdot;\cdot)\) is equal to the number of nodes (edges) in the two arguments that have different classes.
 The first two terms are the standard node classification and edge classification losses.
 The third and fourth terms ensure that the differences in the number of nodes and edges of the predicted and the ground truth graphs, respectively, are as close as possible to the number of nodes and edges modified during the noise addition process.

-We also briefly comment on the equivariance property of the diffusion model and the invariance of the loss function used by DMol.

-\begin{proposition}[Equivariance] The DMol diffusion model is permutation equivariant. \end{proposition} The result easily follows since our denoising model used the same graph transformer as DiGress, which is permutation equivariant.

-\begin{proposition}[Invariance of the Loss Function] The DMol loss function is permutation invariant. \end{proposition} Our loss function comprises two components, a cross-entropy loss and an MSE loss.
+This is possible since $N(t),M(t)$ are deterministic - the added losses degrade performance otherwise.